chriskorsak/npm-gh-pages-workflow/README.md

 ```
 $ npm init -y
 ```
-This creates the file _package.json_
+This creates the file _package.json_ This is a configuration file that npm uses to save all project information.

 * In command line, Run:
 ```